vuejs/eslint-plugin-vue/docs/rules/no-confusing-v-for-v-if.md

 ## 📖 Rule Details

-This rule reports the elements which have both `v-for` and `v-if` directives if the following cases:
+This rule reports the elements which have both `v-for` and `v-if` directives in the following cases:

 - The `v-if` directive does not use the reference which is to the variables which are defined by the `v-for` directives.